jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 As any bioinformatics tool developer knows, your algorithms always perform worse on real data than benchmark data.
 There will be _some_ aspect of someone's data that violates your method's assumptions.
 However, the data Florian showed me seemed fishy enough that it wasn't just due to a small biological violation of the model... it seemed systemetically off.

 A key component of sylph's model is a *stochastic uniformity assumption* for read sequencing.
 After thinking for a while, I knew this had to be the issue.
 However, it was not clear if this was an inherent issue with the model, or a technological issue.
-An inherent issue can't be fixed, but maybe a technological issue could be.

 An unwritten law in bioinformatics is that if you're not sure what's happening, you visualize it in the [IGV](https://igv.org/doc/desktop/).
 So I manually inspected read alignments, and I found way more duplicated sequences than I expected.
 It turned out that **PCR duplicates were messing up sylph's statistical model**.
 Did you know that many Illumina sequencing runs can have > 30% of reads being PCR duplicates?
 I did not.

 After discovering this issue, I came up with a simple locality-sensitive hashing algorithm for removing PCR duplicates.
 This seemed to work okay, but I had to rerun a few of my results.
-This led to an important update and a preprint revision.
+This led to an important update and a preprint revision; the revision was also motivated due to people being mad at me for not benchmarking against the latest version of MetaPhlAn :) (lesson learned).
 This was completed in January 2024.
-Special thanks to Florian for pointing this issue out.

 #### Concluding thoughts (2024, now)
 ------------

 I'm pleasantly surprised at sylph's reception so far.
 I've had people tell me personally/on social media that they've found sylph useful.
 Regardless of the journal we got into, as a tool developer, I've already been very happy with the outcome.

 Recently, I'm thrilled that sylph has been used for profiling **~2 million sequencing runs** in [Hunt et al.](https://www.biorxiv.org/content/10.1101/2024.03.08.584059v1).
-Recently, apparently Oxford Nanopore Technologies found that [sylph was the best method on their long reads](https://a.storyblok.com/f/196663/x/3cff79e4ec/microbeconference_20240502-1333.pdf) as well.
+Also, apparently Oxford Nanopore Technologies found that [sylph was the best method on their long reads](https://a.storyblok.com/f/196663/x/3cff79e4ec/microbeconference_20240502-1333.pdf) as well (see Fig. 3).

 #### Concluding opinions, thoughts, and notes on development
 ------------